 The “putting-out system” provided peasants a new way of making a living and thus weakened the economic power of the feudal lord.
 It was also an infant form of capitalist exploitation.
 Merchants bought the raw materials needed to make a commodity, and paid poor peasants to carry out production.
 Thus, “the direct robbery of the products of peasant labour was replaced by a system in which individual workers voluntarily accepted less than the full value of their products in return for being supplied with raw materials or tools” (Harman, A People’s History of the World).
 The poor had not the resources to buy or own the means of production—the raw materials and technology.
 To survive they were forced to accept whatever payment the merchant offered.
 Payment was dismal, as the merchant desired and needed profit—money from the sale of a good left over after all production and labor costs had been paid—to continue and improve his way of life.
 He kept wages low to keep more money for himself.

 Importantly, for the common people wealth could be now be amassed in currency.
 Survival could be ensured by selling one’s labor for a wage (one who did so Marxists called a proletarian, an employer of wage labor being the bourgeois, the merchant, the capitalist).
-Over the next two centuries, merchants increasingly supervised production.
+Over the next four centuries, merchants increasingly supervised production (though it was a very slow change, as until the Industrial Revolution of the late 1700s and early 1800s the vast majority of people still did not work for a wage, were not employees of someone else; see Curl, For All the People).
 New technologies revolutionized production and garnered huge profits.
 Markets became global.
 The merchant class grew larger and richer, and more industries were organized under firms with one person employing a larger and larger labor force.
 Industrial capitalism was born.
 Marx observed in The Communist Manifesto in 1848:

 Modern industry has converted the little workshop of the patriarchal master into the great factory of the industrial capitalist.
 Masses of laborers, crowded into the factory, are organized like soldiers.
 As privates of the industrial army they are placed under the command of a perfect hierarchy of officers and sergeants.
 Not only are they slaves of the bourgeois class and of the bourgeois State; they are daily and hourly enslaved by the machine, by the overseer and, above all, by the individual bourgeois manufacturer himself.
 The more openly this despotism proclaims gain to be its end and aim, the more petty, the more hateful and the more embittering it is.